|Holliday Dyes and Chemicals Works Demolition-April 2003

 Photo: Copyright by Julia Clegg.
 Reproduced with Permission of Artist

-one, buying waste liquors from the local gas works.
+twenty-one, buying waste liquors from the local gas works.
 He distilled ammonia at Tanfield Road, off Leeds Road, Huddersfield and sold it to textile mills for wool scouring.
-An early sign of his
+An early sign

-he read technical publications and applied what he learned to expand the product range.
-He produced ammonia salts, washing powder, soda ash, Epsom salts and dye products including
+chemistry, he read technical publications and applied what he learned to expand the product range.
+He produced ammonia salts, washing powder, soda ash, Epsom salts and dye

-age of nine, Holliday became concerned about the environmental conditions of the Turnbridge area and built a new home in the countryside of Edgerton in 1853-54.
-The palatial family residence,
+the age of nine, Holliday became concerned about the environmental conditions of the Turnbridge area and built a new home in the countryside of Edgerton in 1853-54.
+The palatial family

-were moved further from residences, nearer to the River Colne on the boundary of Dalton, but still within the Turnbridge site.
-The stills were redesigned and fume controls implemented.
-These
+operations were moved further from residences, nearer to the River Colne on the boundary of Dalton, but still within the Turnbridge site.
+The stills were redesigned and fume controls

-steps allowed Holliday to stay in business.
-But the dangers of handling flammable products continued, as evidenced by a fire in 1859 which severely damaged the plant.
+implemented.
+These steps allowed Holliday to stay in business.
+But the dangers of handling flammable products continued, as evidenced by a fire in 1859 which severely damaged the

 William H. Perkin had prepared mauve, the first synthetic dye, from coal tar chemicals in 1856.
 Perkin built a dye factory near London in 1857.
 This must have inspired Holliday to become